-Lebanese Prime Minister Nawaf Salam said on Friday the government had put forward a long-awaited banking draft bill that distributes losses from the 2019 economic crisis between banks and the state.
+Lebanese Prime Minister Nawaf Salam said on Friday that the government had put forward a long-awaited banking draft bill that distributes losses from the 2019 economic crisis between banks and the state.

 In a televised speech, Mr Salam said “this draft law constitutes a road map to getting out of the crisis” that grips Lebanon.